Şehzade Mahmud (son of Mehmed III): Aftermath

 Mehmed III died on 22 December just six and a half months later, allegedly because of distress due to Mahmud's death.
 Mahmud's half-brother Ahmed then ascended the throne as Sultan Ahmed I. Mahmud, who had been initially buried in obscurity, was then honored with reburial in a tomb built on the orders of his half-brother Ahmed, in the Şehzade Mosque, Istanbul.
 Ahmed also banished his grandmother, Safiye Sultan, to the Eski (old) Palace on January 1604 and replaced the chief black eunuch of the imperial harem, Abdürrezzak Agha, with a new one, Cevher Agha, for their roles in Mahmud's execution.

 In popular culture

-In the 2015 TV series Muhteşem Yüzyıl: Kösem, Şehzade Mahmud is portrayed by as a child by Turkish actor Arda Taşarcan, and as adult by Turkish actor Barış Cankurtaran.
+In the 2015 popular TV series Muhteşem Yüzyıl: Kösem, Şehzade Mahmud is portrayed by as a child by Turkish actor Arda Taşarcan, and as adult by Turkish actor Barış Cankurtaran.